devangnp/devangnp.github.io/_posts/2019-12-29-nornir-learning.md

   - - [Networking,NetOps]
 ---

-Trying out the NORNIR network automation and documenting few way to capture data from networking devices.
+	- Trying out the NORNIR network automation and documenting few way to capture data from networking devices.
+	- I like the way we can import its different module into the python program that you might already be working on.
+	- Nornir is supported with Python 3.6 version and above.
+	- Using Nornir, we can call netmiko module to capture data from router using command, we can also use napalm module as well for same task.

 ```python
 #Required imports